OpenNTF/generate-domino-update-site/README.md

 To incorporate the tool into another program, create a new object of class `org.openntf.p2.domino.updatesite.tasks.GenerateUpdateSiteTask` with the same parameters as via the command line and execute its `run` method (or provide it to any executor that can take a `Runnable`).

 ## `mavenizeBundles` Mojo

+### Deprecation

+Though this Mojo still exists in this plugin, it is deprecated in favor of the [`p2-layout-resolver` plugin](https://github.com/OpenNTF/p2-layout-provider).

 ### What It Does